yquake2/yquake2/stuff/cvarlist.md

   60fps on most displays (or 120 on a 120hz display etc).

 * **gl_msaa_samples**: Full scene anti aliasing samples.
-The number of samples is dependent on the GPU driver, most drivers support at least `2`, `4` and `8` samples.
+The number of samples depends on the GPU driver, most drivers support at least `2`, `4` and `8` samples.
 If an invalid value is set the value is reverted the highest number of samples supported.
-Especially on OpenGL 3.2 anti aliasing is expensive and can lead to a huge performance hit.
+Especially on OpenGL 3.2 anti aliasing is expensive and can lead to a huge performance hit, so try setting it to a lower value if your framerate is too low.

 * **gl_retexturing**: If set to `1` (the default) and a retexturing pack is installed, the high resolution textures are used.